Cannes Lions under fire for lack of diversity

 ↳A thread

 "I volunteered a shortlist in the event it wouldn’t be me.
 It was communicated that they’d consider their options and like any other professional, I awaited their next steps.
-Eight months passed before I got the news that I am no longer a dean," he disclosed.
-"Here’s Cannes' reply to my outrage that they removed the only POC Dean the organization has even had without a proper process nor the willingness to even consider a POC as his replacement."
+Eight months passed before I got the news that I am no longer a Dean," he disclosed.
+"Here’s Cannes reply to my outrage that they removed the only POC Dean the organisation has even had without a proper process nor the willingness to even consider a POC as his replacement."

-After Cannes Lions ignored his email for weeks, Asefaw claimed, the only response he got was a short statement, which he reported as follows: “'With regards to RHA, my decision was selfish and not thought through and for that I apologize.
-I was presented with a quick fix solution during a stressful time but in hindsight, I would handle this differently.' - Steve Latham, head of talent and training at Cannes Lions."
+After Cannes Lions ignored his email for weeks, Asefaw claimed, the only response he got was a short statement, which he reported as follows: “'With regards to RHA, my decision was selfish and not thought through and for that I apologise.
+I was presented with a quick fix solution during a stressful time but in hindsight, I would handle this differently.' - Steve Latham, Head of Talent & Training at Cannes Lions."

-Late on Monday, after Asefaw's complaints started to get coverage, Cannes Lions responded to his comments.
-"Though unintentional, we are not blind to the harm caused – and take full accountability, for not only the misstep, but the lack of communication after the fact," the organization tweeted.
+Late on Monday (London time), after Asefaw's complaints started to get coverage, Cannes Lions responded to his comments.
+"Though unintentional, we are not blind to the harm caused – and take full accountability, for not only the misstep, but the lack of communication after the fact," the organisation tweeted.

 "We’ve worked with Abraham for over 10 years, and should he wish to communicate with us in the future, we’d be more than happy to work with him, and others, to ensure that we do not just aim for diversity, inclusion and equality – but achieve diversity, inclusion and equality."